|

 As she spiraled into mental deterioration, I tried frantically to get help, starting with her family doctor, a Toronto physician who risked severe disciplinary consequences for his openness with me.
 He, too, had recognized the symptoms of severe psychosis, and attempted to prescribe medication and refer her to a psychiatrist.
 Not only did she flatly refuse treatment, she abruptly stopped consulting him and reported him to Canadian medical authorities for misconduct on the grounds that he was not a "real" doctor and was attempting to poison her with medication.

+As ill as she is, my mother has now avoided medical treatment for over 20 years.
+There is nothing I can legally do to force her into assessment or therapy-unless, of course, someone gets hurt.
 Although medical records substantiate my mother's illness and assorted police files document her disturbed behavior, she is, apparently, entitled to deny both her illness and treatment.
 Unsupported by the medical community or the legal system, there is nothing more that I can do.

 Sometimes, when I am alone and quiet, I still battle anger and overwhelming sadness at the lives that no ethical, legal or moral code was empowered to rescue.